Billy Butcher: Season 2 (2020)

 Annie stops a car and begs the driver to help them.
-The driver notices Butcher's gun and in turn, pulls out a gun and threatens them, believing they're trying to rob him.
+The driver notices Butcher's gun and in turn, pulls out a gun and threatens them, believing they are trying to rob him.
 Annie draws energy from the man's car and hits him with a blast of energy.
 They leave the man's body and drive off.
 Annie confesses that she has become desensitized to civilians getting hurt, earning Butcher's silent respect.
 The two take Hughie to a hospital and watch over him, then bond over how much they know about Hughie, with them both thinking he's too good for them.

 Butcher is called by one of the gang members, who informs him they have a visitor.
 Butcher goes up top to see that Becca has tracked him down.
 Billy embraces her, and she tells him to help her because Homelander took Ryan.
 Billy and The Boys plan how they're going to take down each member of The Seven.
 However, behind Becca's back, Butcher arranges a secret meeting with Stan Edgar.

 Butcher meets with Edgar to discuss Ryan.
 Butcher explains that he knows Ryan is Vought's contingency plan in case Homelander steps out of line and that "plan" will fail if Ryan bonds with Homelander.
 Butcher then offers his assistance in solving that problem.
 Edgar asks why Butcher would think he would willfully betray his "friend".
 Butcher says he knows Edgar is ruthless because he knows Vought turns someone like Stormfront into one of America's most beloved Superheroes.
 Edgar justifies his actions as business progress because Stormfront helped improve their stock prices.
 Butcher then reminds Edgar that Stormfront should bother him for obvious reasons, to which Edgar reveals that she does worry him but he chooses not to focus on what he wants.
-Butcher offers to get Ryan away from Homelander, then he'll call Vought and have them secure Ryan.
+Butcher offers to get Ryan away from Homelander, then he will call Vought and have them secure Ryan.
 In return, Vought will do a better job of hiding him.
 Edgar agrees and promises to relocate Becca and Ryan to a safe place, but Butcher refuses, saying Becca stays with him.
 Edgar asks about if Becca tries to find her son.
 Butcher tells him to say to her that it is the only way to keep Ryan safe from Homelander.
-Butcher holds out his hand and makes a deal, for Vought to tell him where they are and that he'll secure the boy.
+Butcher holds out his hand and makes a deal, for Vought to tell him where they are and that he will secure the boy.
 Edgar agrees.